 Drohobych is a city with a mix of Polish, Jewish, and Ukrainian heritage, famous for its well-preserved medieval architecture.
 Key attractions include the St. George’s Church, a UNESCO World Heritage site, and the former home of writer Bruno Schulz.

-Travel Time: The journey to Drohobych from Lviv takes about 1 hour by car or train.
+Travel Time: About 1 hour by car or train

 Travel Tip: Explore the old town center for a feel of the city’s diverse cultural influences and try local delicacies in one of the traditional cafes.